Vector

 # fails

-Type T does not support multiplication operator, constraint required.
+Type T does not support multiplication operator, constraint is required.

 type Vector3<T> where T : Number